Chinese Name Generator - Character Names from Chinese Tradition

 How Chinese Names Work

-Chinese names are typically two to three syllables: the monosyllabic surname (*xìng*) comes first, then one or two syllable given name (*míng*).
-The most common surnames in China — Wang, Li, Zhang, Liu, Chen — are shared by enormous numbers of people (Wang is the world's most common surname, held by roughly 100 million people in China).
+Chinese names are typically two to three syllables: a monosyllabic surname (*xìng*) comes first, followed by a one or two syllable given name (*míng*).
+The most common surnames, Wang, Li, Zhang, Liu, and Chen, are shared by enormous numbers of people.
+Wang alone is held by roughly 100 million people in China, making it the most common surname in the world.
 The given name is where distinction and meaning concentrate.
-Chinese characters (*hànzì*) are not phonetic — each character represents both a meaning and a sound.
-A name written in characters therefore carries meaning at two levels: the sound of the name (the phonology, which the pinyin romanization captures) and the specific characters chosen (which carry semantic content).
-Two people named "Wei" might have very different names if one writes it with the character for "great" and another with the character for "rose" — the romanization is identical but the name is not.
-Generational naming has been practiced in many Chinese families — a *zì* (courtesy name) or shared character across a generation of male descendants in scholarly families.
-The Confucian tradition valued this intergenerational coherence in naming.
-It was disrupted during the Cultural Revolution (when generation names were seen as feudal) and is reviving in some families today.
+Chinese characters (*hànzì*) are not phonetic.
+Each character carries both a meaning and a sound, so a name written in characters operates at two levels simultaneously: the sound of the name, which pinyin romanization captures, and the specific characters chosen, which carry semantic content.
+Two people named "Wei" may have entirely different names if one writes it with the character for "great" and another with the character for "rose."
+The romanization is identical.
+The name is not.
+Generational naming has been practiced in many Chinese families, particularly in scholarly lineages where a shared character would run through a generation of male descendants.
+The Confucian tradition valued this kind of intergenerational coherence.
+It was largely disrupted during the Cultural Revolution, when generation names were treated as feudal holdovers, and is quietly reviving in some families today.

 The Meaning Layer

-Chinese given name characters are typically chosen for positive meaning, aesthetic sound, and sometimes resonance with the circumstances of birth.
-Common categories: virtuous qualities (Zhìhuì — wisdom, Rén — benevolence), natural beauty (Líng — delicate, Xuě — snow, Méi — plum blossom), strength (Qiáng — strong, Wǔ — martial), classical literary reference (a character drawn from a specific poem or classical text).
-Feminine names tend toward soft sounds and nature references: Yùlán (magnolia), Xiù (graceful), Fang (fragrant), Měilì (beautiful).
-Masculine names tend toward strength, virtue, and classical reference: Chéng (succeed), Guó (country), Péng (roc — a mythological bird of enormous size).
-But these are tendencies, not rules — Chinese naming is flexible and idiosyncratic.
-For fictional Chinese characters, researching the characters used in a name rather than just the romanization is worth the effort.
-A character named Lì could be beautiful (丽), strength (力), sharp (利), or several other concepts depending on which character is chosen.
-The choice of character tells you about the parents and their hopes for the child.
+Chinese given names are chosen for meaning, sound, and sometimes the circumstances of birth.
+The broad categories: virtuous qualities (Zhìhuì, wisdom; Rén, benevolence), natural imagery (Líng, delicate; Xuě, snow; Méi, plum blossom), strength (Qiáng, Wěi), and classical literary reference, where a single character is drawn from a specific poem or text.
+Feminine names tend toward soft sounds and nature: Yùlán (magnolia), Xiù (graceful), Fang (fragrant), Měilì (beautiful).
+Masculine names tend toward strength, virtue, and classical allusion: Chéng (succeed), Guó (country), Péng (roc, the mythological bird of enormous size).
+These are tendencies, not rules.
+Chinese naming is flexible and often idiosyncratic.
+For fictional Chinese characters, looking up the actual characters behind a romanized name is worth the effort.
+A character named Lì could be beautiful (丽), strong (力), sharp (利), or several other things depending on which character the parents chose.
+That choice tells you something about them and what they wanted for their child.

 Using the Generator

-For historical Chinese fiction — the Tang Dynasty's cosmopolitan empire, the Song Dynasty's literary culture, the Ming and Qing courts — names should reflect period conventions.
-Tang-era names often use characters from the lyric poetry (*ci*) tradition.
-Qing Dynasty names show Manchu influence in court circles alongside Han Chinese naming conventions.
-For characters in Republican-era China (1912-1949) — the period of modernization, warlords, and civil war — names reflect the collision of Confucian tradition with Western education.
-This era produced characters who had Chinese given names at home and Western names at school (Sun Yat-sen's courtesy name in English was James; Chiang Kai-shek was Zhǎng Jièshí in Chinese).
-For contemporary Chinese characters in the People's Republic or in the diaspora, naming patterns reflect the Cultural Revolution's disruption (many middle-aged Chinese have revolutionary-era names: Jiànguó — build the nation, Wèidōng — protect the east/Mao), the post-reform liberalization, and for diaspora, the negotiation between Chinese names and local-language names.
+For historical Chinese fiction, such as the Tang Dynasty's cosmopolitan empire, the Song Dynasty's literary culture, or the Ming and Qing courts, names should reflect period conventions.
+Tang-era names often draw from the *ci* tradition, the lyric poetry of Du Fu's contemporaries.
+Qing Dynasty names show Manchu influence in court circles alongside Han Chinese conventions.
+For characters in Republican-era China (1912-1949), the period of modernization, warlords, and civil war, names reflect the collision of Confucian tradition with Western education.
+This era produced characters who carried Chinese given names at home and Western names at school.
+Sun Yat-sen's English courtesy name was James.
+Chiang Kai-shek is Jiang Jieshi in Mandarin.
+For contemporary Chinese characters in the People's Republic or the diaspora, naming patterns carry the weight of the Cultural Revolution's disruption.
+Many middle-aged Chinese have revolutionary-era names: Jiànguó (build the nation), Wèidōng (protect the east, meaning Mao).
+Post-reform liberalization loosened this, and diaspora characters often navigate two names, one Chinese and one local, each used in different rooms of the same life.